 In partnership with

-APF Canada, in partnership with the Canada-India Business Council (C-IBC) and with strong support from the public and private sectors, will lead the First Canadian Women-only Business Mission to India, in early March 2022.
+APF Canada, in partnership with the Canada-India Business Council (C-IBC) and with strong support from the public and private sectors, led the First Canadian Women-only Virtual Business Mission to India, on March 7 & 8, 2022.

-This mission to Bengaluru, the technology capital of India, is themed ‘Growing Smarter’ and will focus on education, green solutions, agri-tech, and health tech to spotlight the innovations Canadian women entrepreneurs bring to these sectors.
-The fifth mission in APF Canada’s Women’s Business Missions to Asia series, this unique event will bring together Canadian women entrepreneurs with businesses in India to promote gender inclusive trade, support SMEs, and catalyze international partnerships between Canadian companies and foreign markets.
+This mission, themed ‘Growing Smarter’, focused on education, green solutions, agri-tech, and health tech to spotlight the innovations Canadian women entrepreneurs bring to these sectors.
+The fifth mission in APF Canada’s Women’s Business Missions to Asia series, this unique event brought together Canadian women entrepreneurs with businesses in India to promote gender inclusive trade, support SMEs, and catalyze international partnerships between Canadian companies and foreign markets.

-WHAT: The mission features a public conference with high-level speakers from Canada and India to discuss issues of bilateral trade, gender empowerment, and SME supports.
-The delegates will participate in personalized business-to-business (B2B) matchmaking, exhibitor space, and networking opportunities with conference attendees.
+WHAT: The mission featured a public conference with high-level speakers from Canada and India to discuss issues of bilateral trade, gender empowerment, and SME supports.
+The delegates participated in personalized business-to-business (B2B) matchmaking, exhibitor space, and networking opportunities with conference attendees.

-WHO: We encourage all women and non-binary entrepreneurs to apply or this mission.
+WHO: We encourage all women and non-binary entrepreneurs to apply for the missions.
 We especially welcome applicants from traditionally under-represented groups, such as (but not limited to) members of racialized and Indigenous communities, people with disabilities, LGBTQ2S+ folks, newcomers to Canada, and young entrepreneurs.

 WHY: India is a growing economic powerhouse with solid fundamentals, that position the country for unparalleled opportunities over the next two decades.
 The global pandemic has taken a tragic toll on India, but with public health indicators moving in the right direction, the Indian economy is poised for significant rebound to become the fastest-growing G20 economy in 2021.
 Home to nearly one sixth of the world’s population and with one of the largest GDPs in Asia, India’s market potential is vast.
 In the next five years, one-fifth of the world’s working age population will be Indian and by the end of this decade, India will boast more than one billion internet users.
 Over the next 15 years, India’s five largest cities will have economies comparable in size to middle income countries today.